RSurya99/vue-auto-translate/README.md

 ```
 this will generate dist folder for deployment

-### deployment
+## deployment
-Go to [netlify](https://app.netlify.com/) and create a new project, then upload dist folder to your project.
+Go to [netlify](https://app.netlify.com/) and click sites menu, then drag dist folder to the page.